clstoulouse/motu/README.md

 The installation of these two servers is not detailed in this document.
 Refer to their official web site to know how to install them.

+### <a name="InstallPrerequisitesSeveralsInstances">Several Motu instances on a same host</a>
+If you need to instance several instances of Motu server on a same host, you have to:

+* __RAM__: set 32Go of RAM for each instance.
+For example, two Motu instances on a same host requires 64Go
+* __Storage__: allocate disk space, in relationship with the Motu usage.
+Download dedicated partition can be shared or dedicated.
+* __Folders__: Install each Motu instance in a dedicated folder:
+  * /opt/motu1/motu,
+  * /opt/motu2/motu,
+  * ...,
+  * /opt/motuN/motu

 ## <a name="UpgradeFromMotu2x">Upgrade from Motu v2.x</a>

 Check this section only if you have installed Motu v2.x and you want to install Motu 3.x.